A Contour Stochastic Gradient Langevin Dynamics Algorithm for Simulations of Multi-modal Distributions: Theoretical study of the CSGLD algorithm

 where $\varpi_{\widetilde \Psi_{\btheta_{\star}}}(\bx)= \frac{1}{Z_{\btheta_{\star}}} \frac{\pi(\bx)}{\theta_{\star}^{\zeta}(J(\bx))}$ and $Z_{\btheta_{\star}}=\sum_{i=1}^m \frac{\int_{\MX_i} \pi(\bx)d\bx}{\theta_{\star}(i)^{\zeta}}$. \end{lemma}

 Finally, we consider the problem of estimating the quantity $\int_{\MX} f(\bx) \pi(\bx) d\bx$.
 Recall that $\pi(\bx)$ is the target distribution that we would like to make inference for.
-To estimate this quantity, we naturally consider the weighted averaging estimator $\frac{\sum_{i=1}^k\theta_{i}^{\zeta}( \tilde{J}(\bx_i)) f(\bx_i)}{ \sum_{i=1}^k\theta_{i}^{\zeta}( \tilde{J}(\bx_i))}$ by treating $\theta^{\zeta}(\tilde J(\bx_i))$ as the dynamic importance weight of the sample $\bx_i$ for $i=1,2,\ldots,k$.
+To estimate this quantity, we naturally consider the weighted averaging estimator $\frac{\sum_{i=1}^k\theta_{i}^{\zeta}( J_{\widetilde U}(\bx_i)) f(\bx_i)}{ \sum_{i=1}^k\theta_{i}^{\zeta}( J_{\widetilde U}(\bx_i))}$ by treating $\theta^{\zeta}(J_{\widetilde U}(\bx_i))$ as the dynamic importance weight of the sample $\bx_i$ for $i=1,2,\ldots,k$.
 The convergence of this estimator is established in Theorem \ref{wavg_esti}, which can be proved by repeated applying Theorem \ref{thm:1} and Lemma \ref{avg_converge} with the details given in the supplementary material.

-\begin{theorem}[Convergence of the Weighted Averaging Estimators] Suppose Assumptions 1-6 hold.
-For any bounded function $f$, we have \end{theorem} The bias of the weighted averaging estimator decreases if one applies a larger batch size, a finer sample space partition, a smaller learning rate $\epsilon$, and smaller step sizes $\{\omega_k\}_{k\geq 0}$.
+\begin{theorem}[Convergence of the Weighted Averaging Estimators, informal version of Theorem \ref{w_avg_converge_appendix}] Given the smoothness, dissipativity and other mild assumptions, for any bounded function $f$, we have \end{theorem} The bias of the weighted averaging estimator decreases if one applies a larger batch size, a finer sample space partition, a smaller learning rate $\epsilon$, and smaller step sizes $\{\omega_k\}_{k\geq 0}$.
 Admittedly, the order of this bias is slightly larger than $\mathcal{O}\left(\frac{1}{k\epsilon}+\epsilon\right)$ achieved by the standard SGLD.
-We note that this is necessary as simulating from the flattened distribution $\varpi_{\Psi_{\btheta_{\star}}}$ often leads to a much faster convergence, see e.g. the green curve v.s. the purple curve in Fig.\ref{CSGLD_stats}(c).
+We note that this is necessary as simulating from the flattened distribution $\varpi_{\Psi_{\btheta_{\star}}}$ often leads to a much faster convergence, see e.g. the green curve v.s. the purple curve in Figure \ref{fig: 4c}.

+\paragraph{Discussions on more scalable updates} The stochastic approximation update (\ref{sa_framework})(ii) yields a global stability property but may not be scalable enough in some big data problems.
+For more scalable updates, one can adopt an elegant stochastic approximation update proposed in \citet{icsgld}